mrocklin/blog/_posts/work/2015-04-17-Profiling-Bag.md

 Out[32]: 9.657771099050203
 {% endhighlight %}

 ### Or through Parallelism  -- 150 MB/s

 This can also be accelerated through parallelism, just like decompression.
-It's a bit cumbersome to separate the loading, decompression, and deserialization so we'll show all of them together.
+It's a bit cumbersome to show parallel deserializaiton in isolation.
+Instead we'll show all of them together.
+This will under-estimate performance but is much easier to code up.

 {% highlight Python %}
 In [33]: %time db.from_filenames(path).map(loads).count().compute()